-Here’s a very common scenario: You created a wallet and stored a crypto asset in the wallet.
+For example, perhaps you created a wallet and stored a crypto asset in the wallet.
 A week later, you created a new wallet and you saved the seed phrase for this new wallet.
-Two years later, you have forgotten that you created two wallets — you just remember that you created one wallet, and you believe that this seed phrase controls the wallet that has funds — when it actually controls the newer wallet that controls no assets.
+Two years later, you have forgotten that you created two wallets — you just remember that you created one wallet, and you believe that your seed phrase controls the wallet that has funds — when it actually controls the newer wallet that controls no assets.

 You don’t really remember what happened

 You know that you got a Cryptopunk when they were initially released, or that you bought one a couple of years later.
 You just don’t really know where it is now.